Historic Tunstall: The Brownhills Murder (1797)

 Before she died in 2023, North Staffordshire Heritage’s historical geographer, Betty Martin, planned to publish her extensive original research into Stoke-on-Trent’s history and architectural heritage.

-Because she went to Brownhills High School in Tunstall, the town always had a special place in her heart.
+Betty went to Brownhills High School and Tunstall always had a special place in her heart.
 A not-for-profit foundation is being set up to publish a series of books based on her research.
 The first books are about Tunstall.
 They are being written by Betty’s husband, David, and Lee Wanger.

 David and Lee are working on the first book, The History of Tunstall Town Hall and Market.
 Other books in the series include The History of the Jubilee Buildings and The Life of Sir Smith Child.